-*Updated 2023
+*Updated 2024

 Labor forces across the globe once experienced unsafe and unregulated working conditions, which arose from the imbalance of power that existed between employers and employees.
 To even out this imbalance, workers came together and formed what we now know as unions.
 While unions originated in the UK, they later became popular in the US with the onset of the Industrial Revolution.
 Today, unions play a huge role in the political and economic ongoings of America, having secured fair working conditions for the common man, which could be why companies such as Amazon and Starbucks may seemingly be against them.
-In fact, today, 71% of Americans favor unions, up from 65% before the pandemic and the highest level of support since 1965.
+In fact, today, 71% of Americans favor unions, the highest level of support since 1965.
 However, alongside these positive social changes, there has been uncertainty over whether unions are yet another institution that leverages its own power at society’s expense.

 Here are three reasons unions have given rise to overall societal improvements, and three reasons unions have brought about more social harm than good.